ThoughtWorks-AELab/gocd-secret-bootstrapping/README.md

 A few extra things of note that demonstrate strong platform practices that are broadly relevant.

+* Doing Go CD autoregister with kuberentes.
+See the set-registery-key.py script.
 * [go script](https://www.thoughtworks.com/insights/blog/praise-go-script-part-i) - example CLI for developers and ops teams.
 * Vault in kubernetes - doesn't demonstrate anything with the back end, but it does show how you can do TLS end-to-end
 * Setting up Vault with a kubernetes task.
 The init approach is valid if using the pgp keys.
-But don't the unseal.
+But don't automate the unseal.
 It's just for demo purposes.
-It's a bad plan.

 # Setup
 * Run virtual env to create a python 3.6+ environment and activate it.